zaiisao/Documentation/en/Interactive Broadcast/effect_mixing_ios.md

 // Play an audio effect file
-int soundId = 1; // The sound id of the audio effect file to play NSString *filePath = "your filepath"; // The file path to the audio effect int loopCount = 1 // The playback count. -1 means inifinite loop until stopEffect() or stopAllEffects() is called. double pitch = 1 // Set the pitch of the audio effect. double pan = 1 // Set the spatial position of the audio effect.
-0 means the audio effect shows ahead. double gain = 0 // Set the volume.
+int soundId = 1; // The sound id of the audio effect file to play NSString *filePath = "your filepath"; // The file path to the audio effect int loopCount = 1 // The playback count. -1 means inifinite loop. double pitch = 1 // Set the pitch of the audio effect. double pan = 1 // Set the spatial position of the effect.
+0 means the effect shows ahead. double gain = 0 // Set the volume.
 The value range is 0 to 100.
-100 represents the original volume.
+100 is the original volume.
 BOOL publish = true // Set whether to publish the audio effecet.
 [agoraKit playEffect: soundId filePath: filePath loopCount: loopCount, pitch: pitch, pan: pan, gain: gain, publish: publish];